 Imagery [nasa.gov]: Submit images, drawings, and graphical data separately in a high resolution (1MB or larger) .jpg format with the completed Investigation Summary Form.
 Image caption should have a detailed description of the image contents, activity occurring in the image, a NASA number if available, names of the individuals in the image, and image credit information.
 The primary image is used for communication projects.
 Images of the investigation on the ISS will be added following operation.

-Primary Image Caption: Diagram of NanoRacks Module-
+Primary Image Caption: Diagram of NanoRacks Module- in Sketchup